mort65/mark-of-arkay/README.md

 Dragons Souls - Death is Highly Overrated
 Death Alternative - Your Money or Your Life
 SkyTweak (if Bleedout is enabled in the Scripts page)

-Load Order

-Immersive Citizens - AI Overhaul

-    place Mark of Arkay's esp after it if you don't want to see two chests at the same position in Falkreath's hall of the dead.

 Installation